tinkernerd/TinkerVault/resume.md

 ### Career Experience
 #### **Help Desk Technician**, Southwestern Michigan College – https://swmich.edu | October 2021 - Present
-***I'm currently a technician at the help/information desk at Southwestern Michigan College.
-We fix college and student computers and are the first defense for the phone line.***
 ##### Responsibilities include
 - First and second level Desktop Support
 - AV support, break/fix, software and hardware installation
 - Printer set-ups, troubleshooting, and repairs for the entire campus